-We still have a huge chanllenge infront of us, but I pity anyone who has to do with this company they are shady and have no concern at all with helping the homeowner I feel like they buy mortgages that are in this situation just so they can foreclose and sell peoples homes shame on them I am sure they would not like anyone to do that to their loved ones.
+We still have a huge challenge in front of us, but I pity anyone who has to do with this company.
+They are shady and have no concern at all with helping the homeowner.
+I feel like they buy mortgages that are in this situation just so they can foreclose and sell people's homes.
+Shame on them.
+I am sure they would not like anyone to do that to their loved ones.
 What makes it worse is that had we not called back we never would have known because they were not contacting us.
 If anyone has the same issues as we did please send us an email at **.

 During the initial conversation with USLA services, we expressed our concern for our ability to handle a mortgage payment in addition to legal fees.
 Because RCS refused the previous payment, and because the representative indicated foreclosure during litigation was illegal and would prove fatal for the lender, my wife and I decided to hire USLA to pursue our case.